 While certain non-ad valorem revenues have been impacted by legislative and other unanticipated changes, in total we are projecting continued growth as detailed in the schedules that follow.
-Taking into account planned new service, our four taxing jurisdictions are balanced over the forecast period.
+These projections do not take into account the impact of incorporation or annexation of any of UMSA.
+While changes in municipal boundaries impact direct service levels and revenues in UMSA, depending on the magnitude of the change, overhead expense for staff that cannot be eliminated will be transferred to the countywide budget, putting further pressure on that budget.
 Again, this should not be seen as a five year budget as many of our assumptions can change quickly based on global economic changes, service demands, and other things we cannot anticipate.
 However, given our current projections and achieving our reserve goal in FY 2019-20, service expansion or tax rate reduction may be possible in coming years.

-Our forecast assumes the provisions included in our negotiated collective bargaining agreements, but does not assume future cost of living adjustments.
+Our forecast assumes the provisions included in our current negotiated collective bargaining agreements, but does not assume future cost of living adjustments.
 Another personnel-related cost that has greatly impacted our forecasts is the cost of employee health care.
 Over the next few years, we are projecting increases of eight percent in order to maintain required reserves in our self-insurance fund.

-We have identified \$133 million in unmet service needs, which are not addressed in this forecast.
+We have identified \$120 million in unmet service needs, which are not addressed in this forecast.
 These unmet needs are detailed within each departmental narrative in Volumes 2 and 3.